TechSavantis/polisparalela/site/content/thinks/tomango-celebrating-5th-birthday.md

 It's hard to believe, I know.
 It seemed like only yesterday we were being welcomed into the world and taking our first tentative steps.
 But yes, it's true...

-> Tomango is five years old!
+> Polis Paralela is five years old!

 ![](images/blog/TRM_7847x2000-1024x684.jpg)